 -Fosters adaptability to new situations and contexts.

--Improves child’s ability to focus on individual task.
+-Improves a child’s ability to focus on an individual task.

 -Provides better economic and employment opportunities.

 -English, the most common language in the U.S., is only third on the list of the most popular native languages worldwide – it ranks well behind Chinese, and just behind Spanish.

 -Children who grow up learning to speak two languages are better at switching between tasks than are children who learn to speak only one language.